Let’s look at some alternatives to releasing equity:

 If you have other assets, you could always sell some of them or all of them, depending on how much money you need.
 Maybe you could also release some funds from your assets?
-Either way, it’s an excellent alternative to equity release on your home.
+Either way, it’s an excellent alternative to equity release.
 Some assets might even be able to raise some extra money for you, so you should look into that.

 For the most part, a person’s home is their biggest asset.
-But it doesn’t have to be the only one you can choose from to release some money.
+But it doesn’t have to be the only one you can choose to release some money from.

 You might also have some possessions and personal belongings you no longer use or need.
 Have you considered selling them?
 Well, you can!
 These can be small things in your home that you can quickly sell or more significant items to market online or contact specialists to help you sell.

 That being said…

 Don’t sell valuable family heirlooms if you don’t have to.
-There are also other alternatives to equity.
+There are alternatives to equity release.

 Have you ever thought about remortgaging?
-Or have you ever considered extending your mortgage with your lender?
+Or have you ever considered extending your mortgage?

 Let me tell you something:

-More often than not, people have an existing/current mortgage.
-However, very few people have enquired from their provider about their options regarding their mortgage.
+Most people have an existing mortgage, but very few people have enquired from their provider about remortgaging.
 So, instead of going to a financial advisor for help, why don’t you ask your provider if you can remortgage or make use of a redraw facility?
-You’ll be amazed at how much they’ll help and how much money you can save.
+You’ll be amazed at how willing they’ll be to help and how much money you could save or access.

-The other option as an alternative to equity release is an RIO or a Retirement Interest Only Mortgage plan.
+Another alternative to equity release is an RIO or a Retirement Interest Only Mortgage plan.
 These plans don’t have fixed terms.
-They run throughout your whole life.
-An RIO plan only requires you to pay your owed capital interest monthly, that’s all.
+They run for life.
+An RIO plan requires only that you pay capital interest monthly.
 As with equity release, your loan will be paid off by your estate once you move into long-term care, move out of your home or pass away.

 3. You Can Lean On Family Or Friends

-Is asking help from your close family members an option for you?
-They might have some potential to help you out.
+Is asking for help from your close family members an option for you?
+They might be able to help you out.
 I know what you’re thinking: It’s difficult to ask your family or friends for help but, why not give it a go?
 They might just surprise you!
 Even more so when there’s a chance that their inheritance will be affected.
-In other words, if they help you out and you don’t need to take out an equity release plan, their estate will be more in the future.
+In other words, if they help you out and you don’t need to take out an equity release plan, they’ll inherit a great deal more in years to come.

 Best of all:

-You don’t have to loan money from them permanently, but if they can lend you money interest-free, it might put you in a better financial position for the future.
+You don’t have to loan money from them permanently, but if they can lend you money interest-free, it might put you in a better financial position and help you meet your needs.

 4. Get A Grant

-If you’re making changes to the home due to health reasons, the local authority could give you some extra cash.
-As an alternative to equity release, it’s great!
+If you’re making changes to your home due to health and medical reasons, the local authority could give you some extra cash.
+As an alternative to equity release, it’s a great option!